Deferred entry to university

 What does deferred entry mean?

 This is when you decide to take a year out before you start your university course.
-If you apply for a course starting in September 2020 you could defer your place until September 2021.
-Most universities will give you a chance to defer when they send your course offer, however some courses like Medicine don’t encourage, and in some cases allow, deferred entry.
+If you apply for a course starting in September 2021, you could defer your place until September 2022.
+Most universities will give you a chance to defer when they send your course offer.
+However, some courses like Medicine don’t encourage or, in some cases, don't allow deferred entry.

 If you know in advance you want to take a gap year, you can apply to UCAS during your final year at school or college – or after you have received your results – as a 'deferred applicant'.